stefanofa/awesome/TOPICS.md

 ## vector-search-engine

 *   [askorama/orama](https://github.com/askorama/orama) - 🌌  Fast, dependency-free, full-text and vector search engine with typo tolerance, filters, facets, stemming, and more.
 Works with any JavaScript runtime, browser, server, service!

-## hardhat

-*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-## huff

-*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-## solana

-*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-## vyper

-*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.